2ndQuadrant/pglogical/README.md

 are automatically detected and can be acted on depending on the configuration.

 The configuration of the conflicts resolver is done via the `pglogical.conflict_resolution` setting.

-The supported values for the `pglogical.conflict_resolution` are:
+## Configuration options

+Some aspects of PGLogical can be configured using configuration options that can be either set in `postgresql.conf` or via `ALTER SYSTEM SET`.

+- `pglogical.conflict_resolution`
+  Sets the resolution method for any detected conflicts between local data and incoming changes.

+  Possible values:
   - `error` - the replication will stop on error if conflict is detected and manual action is needed for resolving
-- `apply_remote` - always apply the change that's conflicting with local data, this is the default
+  - `apply_remote` - always apply the change that's conflicting with local data
   - `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from the remote node
   - `last_update_wins` - the version of data with newest commit timestamp will be kept (this can be either local or remote version)
   - `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version)

+  The available settings and defaults depend on version of PostgreSQL and other settings.

+  The default value in PostgreSQL is `apply_remote`.

+  The `keep_local`, `last_update_wins` and `first_update_wins` settings
-When `track_commit_timestamp` is disabled, the only allowed value is `apply_remote`.
-As `track_commit_timestamp` is not available in PostgreSQL 9.4 `pglogical.conflict_resolution` can only be `apply_remote` (default)
+  require `track_commit_timestamp` PostgreSQL setting to be enabled.
+As `track_commit_timestamp` is not available in PostgreSQL 9.4 `pglogical.conflict_resolution` can only be `apply_remote` or `error`.

+  In Postgres-XL, the only supported value and the default is `error`.

+- `pglogical.conflict_log_level`
+  Sets the log level for reporting detected conflicts when the `pglogical.conflict_resolution` is set to anything else than `error`.

+  Main use for this setting is to suppress logging of conflicts.

+  Possible values are same as for `log_min_messages` PostgreSQL setting.

+  The default is `LOG`.

+- `pglogical.batch_inserts`
+  Tells PGLogical to use batch insert mechanism if possible.
+Batch mechanism uses PostgreSQL internal batch insert mode which is also used by `COPY` command.

+  The batch inserts will improve replication peformance of transactions that did many inserts into one table.
+PGLogial will switch to batch mode when transaction did more than 5 INSERTs.

+  It's only possible to switch to batch mode when there are no `INSTEAD OF INSERT` and `BEFORE INSERT` triggers on the table and when there are no defaults with volatile expressions for columns of the table.
+  Also the batch mode will only work when `pglogical.conflict_resolution` is set to `error`.

+  The default is `true`.

+- `pglogical.use_spi`
+  Tells PGLogical to use SPI interface to form actual SQL (`INSERT`, `UPDATE`, `DELETE`) statements to apply incoming changes instead of using internal low level interface.

+  This is mainly useful for Postgres-XL and debugging purposes.

+  The default in PostgreSQL is `false`.

+  In Postgres-XL the default and only allowed setting is `true`.

+- `pglogical.temp_directory`
+  Defines system path where to put temporary files needed for schema synchronization.
+This path need to exist and be writable by user running Postgres.

+  Default is `/tmp`.

 The resolved conflicts are logged using the log level set using `pglogical.conflict_log_level`.
 This parameter defaults to `LOG`.
 If set to